Rowland Rivron

-Rowland John Rivron (born 28 September 1958) is a British writer, comedic actor and television personality.
+Rowland Rivron is a British writer, comedic actor, and television personality.

 Early career

 Rivron played the comic character Dr Martin Scrote on the Jonathan Ross chat show The Last Resort, and also played Scrote on Night Network's Bunker Show.
 This became a series for Channel 4 called Set of Six about Scrote and his brothers.
 In 1989 he and Jools Holland starred in The Groovy Fellers.
 In the early 1990s he presented his own chat show, Rivron, in which he, his guests and the entire set floated in the River Thames.

 Music

-Rivron played drums on Fat Les's 1998 single "Vindaloo".
-As one half of the band "Raw Sex" (with Simon Brint) he also featured regularly on BBC TV's French and Saunders show.

-Rivron featured on drums on the songs "Sophisticated Fool" and "All We've Got to Do Is..." from A Bit of Fry and Laurie.
-He was a contributing writer to Rhythm, a UK drumming magazine, and is a regular guest on Jools Holland's BBC shows.
 Aged 15, Rivron appeared on the children's TV programme Blue Peter, playing the drums.
 For eighteen months Rivron drummed for Jools Holland's Rhythm and Blues Orchestra.
 He later played with the Idiot Bastard Band, alongside Adrian Edmondson, Phill Jupitus, Simon Brint and Neil Innes.
+In 2004 he hosted the short-lived regional gameshow The Price of Fish.
+He played Alf in the BBC schools series Cats' Eyes.